andresugartechea/introToIM/May31/README.md

 # Intro to IM | 05//231021 : working with "Processing"

-## : Creating a an artwork or a videogame using functions
+## : Creating an artwork or a videogame using functions

 #### Step 1: